 My husband works for a company that does peer reviews.
-In addition to an annual performance review from managers and supervisors, my husband receives an assessment of interpersonal skills from those he works with.
+In addition to an annual performance review from managers and supervisors, my husband receives an assessment of interpersonal skills from his peers.

 I also questioned what they thought about each other.
-When I am not around, are they treating each other well?
+When I am not around, are my kids treating each other well?
 Does their behavior reflect our family’s mission or values?

-I love team building activities and personal development so the thought of us discussing these things made me giddy.
-Conversations like this don't just happen organically so I knew we’d need to set a time and create an environment where our kids felt safe to share.
+I love team building activities and personal development, so the thought of discussing these things made me giddy.
+Conversations like this don't just happen on their own, so I knew we’d need to set a time and create an environment where our kids felt safe to share.
 It would require intention and focus from all of us.
 So I planned a family retreat.

 How I prepared:

 >>Designed a family version of a 360 Peer Review

 I created packets for each of us that included questions about themselves, our family as whole, and individual members.
 You can download them for FREE when you SUBSCRIBE.

 >>Booked a hotel

 We found a great deal on Groupon for a two-day, two-night hotel stay.
 It was located only 20 minutes from our home, close to restaurants and shopping, and had a pool.

 >>Alternate family building discussions with activities and special treats